Use runas in command line, in a batch file or a shortcut with the program.exe you want to run as administrator.

 or

-Unfortunately both is not possible with runas savecred, but the following easy program tools do this job.
+Both is not possible with runas savecred, but the following simple solutions can do it.

-1. RunAsSpc store login information for each application in an encrypted file.
+1. RunAsSpc store login information for each application in a separate encrypted file.

 or

-The principle is very simple, clear to understand and easy to configure.
+The principle is very simple, clear to understand, safe and easy to configure.

-After drag the application and drop it onto runasrob.exe, RunAsRob compare this application and its path, if it is an allowed directory and start the application with appropriate rights.
+After the application.exe run via runasrob.exe, RunAsRob compare this application and its path if it is an allowed directory and start the application with appropriate rights.

 RunAsRob Screenshot